Western Horses for sale on ehorses

 Use and characteristics of Western Horses

-A western horse is one that is trained to work western style, rather than a particular breed, and so, in theory, they can be any height or colour.
+A western horse is trained to work western style, rather than a particular breed, so in theory, they can be any height or color.
 In practice, when riders buy a western horse, they are generally between 14.2 hands (58 inches/147 cm) and 15.2 hands (62 inches/152 cm) high.
 Taller horses are less suitable as working animals.
 Smaller animals with knees and hocks closer to the ground are speedy and more agile, making them best suited to the spectacular turns, rollbacks and sliding stops required.
 For the dedicated western rider, there are specialist breeders or trainers who will sell a western horse of one of the well-known American stock horse breeds such as Quarter Horses and Ponies, Quarabs, Mustangs or Colorado Rangerbreds.

 Origin and history of breeding Western Horses